NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Each POD describes the model data it requires as input in the ``"varlist"`` section of its settings file.
 The most important features of this file are described in the :doc:`settings file <dev_settings_quick>` and documented in full detail on the :doc:`reference page <ref_settings>`.)
 Each entry in the ``varlist`` section corresponds to one model data file used by the POD.

-The framework goes through all the PODs to be run and assembles a master list of required model data from their ``varlist`` sections.
+The framework goes through all the PODs to be run and assembles a top-level list of required model data from their ``varlist`` sections.
 It then queries the source of the model data for the presence of each requested variable with the requested characteristics.

 Variables are specified in the settings file in a model-independent way, using `CF convention <http://cfconventions.org/>`__ standard terminology wherever possible.
 If your POD takes derived quantities as input (column weighted averages, etc.) we recommend that you incorporate whatever preprocessing is necessary to compute these into your POD’s code.
 Your POD may request variables outside of the CF conventions (by requiring an exact match on the variable name), but please be aware that this will severely limit the situations in which your POD will be run (see below).